anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 1. Referral of matters for advisory review or appeal pursuant to this document.

 ### Meetings
-All franchise members are expected to attend all league meetings.
-Failure of a franchise to send a representative to a meeting may result in a  fine.
-Those members present at any meeting shall constitute a quorum.
+All franchise members are expected to have representation at all league meetings.

 ### Financial Obligations
 1. Each Member Franchise is responsible for payment of all League dues, fees, and fines assessed to it pursuant to the approved League Budget or this document.